Admire the changing leaves in Gaspésie this fall! Here are four places where you can soak up spectacular views of colourful foliage in our region.

 Glass platform in the Percé UNESCO Global Geopark

-Suspended from the side of Mount Sainte-Anne at an altitude of 200 metres, the glass platform in the Percé UNESCO Global Geopark allows you to see the forest under your feet!
+Suspended from the side of Mount Sainte-Anne at an altitude of 200 m, the glass platform in the Percé UNESCO Global Geopark allows you to see the forest under your feet!
 You will also have a front-row seat to admire majestic Percé Rock, Bonaventure Island and the sea.
 Open until october 23, 2022.
 You will also find, in the mountain, a network of hiking trails totaling 18 km, accessible year-round.